How to get there

 Specialty stores and services

-Dating back to 1879, the Tanum bookstore is probably the finest in Oslo.
+Since 1879 there has been a bookstore towards Karl Johans gate, and now you find the bookstore Norli here.
 Facing Karl Johan abides Pandora with a unique selection of jewelry including hand-finished charms, bracelets, necklaces, rings, and pendants to match your personality.

-As you walk into Paleet, you will find all the specialty stores at ground level: the optician Krogh Optikk, the jewellers at Gullsmed Heyerdahl, the beauticians at Kicks, our great florist at Floriss and an Vitusapotek pharmacy.
+As you walk into Paleet, you will find all the specialty stores at ground level: the optician Krogh Optikk, the jewellers at Gullsmed Heyerdahl, the beauticians at Kicks, our great florist at Floriss and an Ditt apotek pharmacy.

 On the second floor with the fashion stores, you may also try a little pampering, Adam og Eva is ready to give you the best hair treatment, and Escape will take care of your nails.